Flowers (Miley Cyrus song): North America

-In Canada, "Flowers" spent its debut eight weeks atop the Canadian Hot 100, becoming Cyrus's second number-one single after "Wrecking Ball" in 2013.
-It also became her first number-one single on All-format Airplay and Hot AC Airplay charts, as well as her second on Digital Song Sales, CHR/Top 40 Airplay and AC Airplay charts.
+In Canada, "Flowers" spent its debut fifteen weeks atop the Canadian Hot 100.
+It tied Mark Ronson's "Uptown Funk" (featuring Bruno Mars) (2014) as the fourth longest-running number-one in Canada; and became Cyrus's second number-one single after "Wrecking Ball" in 2013.
+It also became her first number-one on All-format Airplay and Hot AC Airplay charts, and her second on Digital Song Sales, CHR/Top 40 Airplay and AC Airplay charts.
+It topped the 2023 year-end Canadian Hot 100 chart.
+It was the second most-streamed song in Canada on Spotify in 2023.
+On April 23, 2024, the song was certified Diamond by Music Canada for shipment of 800 thousand units.